ChangedLater/CodeDomSeedGenerator/README.md

 A library for generating seed data from in memory objects.

 # Sample usage
 CDSeedGenerator is currently the main target class.
-I can be used to generate a string which contains C# code which will recrate the list that has been added as seed data.
+It can be used to generate a string which contains C# code which will recreate the list that has been added as seed data.
 The resultant class will have a method named GenerateSeedData that returns an ```IEnumerable<DataTypePassedIn>```

 ```
 List<SomeClass> testData = ...